 Myth number 3.
 You reacting and getting angry at them, makes them angry,

 They’ve actually usually done something in order for you to react, so they can make you feel all those negative emotions they feel, so they can put themselves back in control and feel powerful again.
-You falling silent on them, does not affect them or infuriate them, they’ll just understand they need to try a new form of manipulation on you.
+You falling silent on them, does not affect them or infuriate them, and they’ll just understand they need to try a new form of manipulation on you.
 Most know that our positive emotions mean we find it hard to go no contact and treat them how they treat us, so they will up their games, to lower your guard and claim, positive or negative responses from you.